janlishak/ar-mandatory-public/README.md

 - Rewrite provided code to avoid using async

 End of stage 1: A robot that can move around the environment, staying within the border.

+### Stage 2: Make it aware.

+- Use camera to detect other robots
+- Camera to detect colour (-> status) of other robots
+- Seeker behaviour: search for untagged robots
+- Avoider behaviour: avoid seeker bot

+End of stage 2: robot that can meet the task requirement in the most basic way

+### Stage 3: Make it learn.

+- Use q-learning/evolutionary learning(?) for some aspect of its behaviour.